baypress/website/README.md

 ## 🛫 Deployment

-The site is automatically deployed to gatsby cloud when we make a change to the "main" branch.
+The site is automatically deployed to netlify when we make a change to the "main" branch.